sbe1/dumbtemplates/README.md

 See the Javadoc for more info on using Dumbtemplates.

-DEPENDENCIES: All dependencies should be handled properly by he pom.xml file, except the Javatools dependency.
+DEPENDENCIES: Since this is a maven project, all dependencies should be handled properly by the pom.xml file, except the Javatools dependency.
 You'll probably have to checkout and build a jar of my Javatools to satisfy that dependency. https://github.com/sbe1/javatools